FAQ

 Fellows will meet twice each month throughout the 9-month program.

-Fellowship sessions will include conversations and workshops with members of the program Advisory Board, and guest writers, editors, advocates, practitioners, and change makers in the built environment.
+Fellowship sessions will include conversations and workshops with members of the program Advisory Board, and with guest writers, editors, advocates, practitioners, and change makers in the built environment.
 In other sessions, Fellows will develop and workshop their writing together.

 The Architectural League, Urban Omnibus, and Urban Design Forum staff will support Fellows’ research and networking across the broader media community and built environment professions.

-Fellows will complete regular writing assignments and publish work in a dedicated New City Critics newsletter and section on Urban Omnibus.
+Fellows will complete regular writing assignments and publish selected work in a dedicated New City Critics newsletter and section on Urban Omnibus.

 Who Should Apply

-We welcome applicants who are passionate about introducing readers to the complex, delightful, and fraught experiences of our cities and shedding light on how neighborhoods are shaped, managed, and lived in.
-We invite applications from early- to mid-career writers or urbanists deeply committed to making cities legible to broad audiences.
-Candidates should possess experience in both writing and urban practice, though we expect the balance to vary.
-We encourage submissions that demonstrate prior publication and significant engagement with the field.
 In addition, we welcome storytellers of varying ages and experiences – writers, journalists, designers, planners, scholars, advocates, artists, curators, organizers, DIY newsletter writers, zine publishers, podcasters, photo essayists, and others – who are committed to producing critical work about the shape and experience of our city.

-New City Critics is intended for people who do not see themselves or their experiences reflected in the fields of criticism, urbanism, and design today.
 We aim to build a cohort of six individuals who will lean on each other’s curiosities and grow together.
 Beyond support in developing projects and skills, applicants should be searching for co-conspirators to broaden their understanding and imagination.
-Fellows must live or work in the New York metropolitan area for the duration of the program to be considered.

 What We Offer